2 ZERO HUNGER

 Overview (2024)

-In 2024, Hokkaido University advanced food security and promoted sustainable agriculture and aquaculture through comprehensive outreach and educational programs.
-By providing access to food insecurity knowledge, sustainable agriculture, and sustainable aquaculture skills and technologies, the university supported local farmers and local food producers.
+In 2024, Hokkaido University advanced food security and promoted sustainable agriculture and aquaculture through comprehensive outreach and educational programmes.
+By providing access to knowledge related to food access challenges, as well as skills and technologies for responsible agriculture and aquaculture, the university supported local farmers and producers.
 These initiatives strengthened community capacity and practical expertise, contributing to secure and sustainable food systems both in Japan and internationally.

 Key Initiatives

-• Smart Agriculture Education Center and Online Training Programs
+• Smart Agriculture Education Center and Online Training Programmes

-Smart Agriculture Education Center at Hokkaido University served as a national hub for smart agriculture education, offering training programs for active farmers.
+Smart Agriculture Education Center at Hokkaido University served as a national hub for smart agriculture education, offering training programmes for practising farmers.
 The university provided a “Smart Agriculture Online Course” and a consultation service, delivering the latest knowledge and technology in precision agriculture and digital farming to local food producers.

 Hokkaido University was selected for the Program for Forming Japan’s Peak Research Universities (J-PEAKS) by the Ministry of Education, Culture, Sports, Science and Technology of Japan (MEXT).